LearnersGuild/curriculum-app/modules/Terminal-Basics/README.md

 ## Skills

 - Can describe shell environment variables
-- Can get a sell environment variable's value, in the terminal
+- Can get a shell environment variable's value, in the terminal
-- Can set a sell environment variable's value, in the terminal
+- Can set a shell environment variable's value, in the terminal
 - Can describe what the shell $PATH environment variable is used for
 - Can and modify your shell's `$PATH`, in the terminal
 - Can use the `echo` terminal command